strangelove-ventures/mandrake/packages/utils/TYPE_REFACTORING_PLAN.md

 1. Create mapping functions in the original package
 2. Use type assertions or type guards where needed
 3. Create adapter functions to convert between implementation types and interface types

-## Next Steps

-1. Create the directory structure in utils
-2. Start with the workspace package refactoring
-3. Move on to MCP, Provider, Session, and API in order
-4. Update all references to use the new types
-5. Test and validate

-## Initial Focus: Workspace Package

-Since we're starting with the workspace package, we'll create a detailed plan for that first:

-1. Create the workspace directory structure
-2. Identify workspace types that should be moved (from database schemas, managers, etc.)
-3. Create clean interfaces in the utils package
-4. Create type mappings for database-specific code
-5. Update imports in the workspace package
-6. Test the build